-We should use HTML/CSS/JS instead of WordPress for website creation in following conditions:
+We should use HTML/CSS/JS instead of WordPress for website creation in the following conditions:

-- If we have sufficient and significant knowledge about these technology.
+- If we have sufficient and significant knowledge about these technologies.

 - If we want full customization options in our website and control over each and every part of it.

-- If it is a website created for startup which will expand in future (e.g. – the manner facebook or Google were created) then choosing HTML/CSS/JS instead of WordPress will give us more flexibility to do anything with our website in future.
+- If it is a website created for a startup which will expand in the future (e.g. – the manner facebook or Google were created) then choosing HTML/CSS/JS instead of WordPress will give us more flexibility to do anything with our website in the future.

 Word press Websites